-I am proud to say that I am a naturist, and that I have been so since I was twelve years old.
-But what does it mean to be a naturist?
-Or a nudist?
+I am proud to say that I am a nudist, and that I live my life sans apparel whenever prudent.
+Since I was twelve years old, I’ve known that clothing was unnecessary, a matter of habit and little more.
+But what does it mean to be a nudist or a naturist?
 Is it all about sex?
 Gawking at privates?
 Shocking strangers with your dangly bits?
 Quite the opposite, actually.
-Most naturists I know are shy, and about as prudish as the Amish.
+Most nudists I know are shy, and about as prudish as the Amish.
 If I had to sum up our beliefs in five simple words, those words would be: the human body is innocent.
 That’s it.
 We believe that men and women have the capacity to respect one another, with or without clothing, without succumbing to animal instinct.
-There is no shame in being nude, being seen nude, or in living your life sans clothing.
-Nudists see human beings as human beings.
-Our bodies are not things to be lusted after, but vessels for the person within.
+There is no shame in being nude or in being seen nude.
+A penis, a vagina, a nipple, they are no more indecent than an ear or an elbow.
+Yes, these parts serve different functions, but exposing them for the world to look at isn’t harmful, and in fact, quite the opposite is true.
+We become obsessed with sex and genitalia the more we keep the body a mystery.
+Nudists see naked people as just people.
+For a nudist, the body is not a thing to be lusted after, but a vessel for the person within.
 But this philosophy is nothing new.
 We are all born free of shame.
-In Ancient Greece, Rome, Celtic Europe, and in most native cultures around the globe, nakedness was the norm.
+In Ancient Greece and Rome, in Celtic Europe, and throughout most native cultures, nakedness was the norm.

 |My descendants, the Spartans, exercising in the nude|

 Growing up, I never understood our obsession with sex and, paradoxically, our Puritanical attitude toward the human body.
 The United States of America is an insane place, where you can legally carry and conceal a gun, but risk imprisonment should anyone see your genitals.
-We live in a world where, under the banner of free speech, YouTube permits the hateful Mohammed video which offended and outraged billions of Muslims throughout the world, but Facebook censors a mother breastfeeding; we live in a world where “Mature” video games like Grand Theft Auto entertain children with fantasies of murdering innocents, while a game showing a nipple earns a much stricter “Adult” rating; we live in a world where the Westboro Baptist Church can rally at a gay soldier’s funeral with signs that read “God Hates Fags” as police stand idly by, but should a man or woman show up in nothing but the body we are all born into, they would promptly be arrested for “indecency.”
-But change is happening; we are becoming a far more accepting and compassionate society.
-No longer do we demonize people based on race, religion, or sexual orientation (at least this is no longer the status-quo).
-In the media, the objectification and hyper-sexualization of women is on the decline.
-More and more, humanity is seeing itself less apart from nature, and more as part of nature.
-These ideals align perfectly with naturism, which is why athletes, actors and singers pose shamelessly for magazines, TV shows, and on social media, without the least bit outrage.
+We live in a world where, under the banner of free speech, YouTube permits videos calling for racism, sexism and homophobia, but Facebook censors a mother breastfeeding; we live in a world where “Mature” video games like Grand Theft Auto entertain children with fantasies of murdering innocents, while a game showing a nipple earns a much stricter “Adult” rating; we live in a world where the Westboro Baptist Church can rally at a gay soldier’s funeral with signs that read “God Hates Fags” as police stand idly by, but should a man or woman show up in nothing but the body we are all born into, they would promptly get arrested for indecency.
+But we are becoming a far more accepting society.
+No longer do we demonize people based on race, religion, or sexual orientation (not most of us, anyway) and in the media, the objectification and hyper-sexualization of women is on a steady decline.
+More and more, humanity is seeing itself less apart from nature and more as part of nature.
+These ideals align perfectly with naturism, which is why athletes, actors and singers pose shamelessly for magazines, TV shows, and on social media, without the career ending outrage of bygone eras.

 Clothing serves to protect against the elements, but is otherwise unnecessary, a matter of social conditioning.
 People were never meant to wear clothes.
-We are born far more beautiful, and can experience so much more of the world, more intimately, in our bare bodies.
+We are born far more beautiful, and can experience the world far more intimately, in nothing but our bare bodies.
 For tens of thousands, if not more than a hundred thousand years, mankind was oblivious to nakedness.
-Around the time of the Ice Age, we adopted textiles to retain body heat, but what was once a necessity became a global neurosis, and a hatred for our own bodies.
+At around the time of the Ice Age, we adopted textiles to retain body heat, but what was once a necessity became a global neurosis, and a hatred for what we look like underneath.
 I am not suggesting that throwing away our clothes can solve society’s ills.
 But if we are free to live in the skin we are born into, to live without shame or judgment, without outdated taboos, might this world not become a better place?

 Want to know more about naturism?
 Check out the articles below: